SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 Definitions:

-- `atime` is "access time" and it the last time the data from a file or directory was accessed (e.g. used directly by a process directly or through commands and scripts)
+- `atime` is "access time" and it the last time the data from a file or directory was accessed (e.g. used directly by a process or through commands and scripts)
 - `mtime` is "modification time" and it is the last time the file's contents where modified.

 Attempts to circumvent the purge policy by modifying either the `atime` or `ctime` is a violation of policy and will be reported.